Ragmthy/ragmthy/README.md

 ###### Some ongoing techy pet projects of mine
 - 🔭 I’m currently working on [XINTRA's APT Simulation Labs](https://www.xintra.org/)
   * Here's my work for the [Waifu University Case](https://github.com/Ragmthy/Xintra_Waifu_Uni_Walkthrough) ⏳. _A project that ran from March 23 - April 14 2025_
+  * It's a simulation lab for threat hunting, and in this Waifu case, about the ALPHV Ransomware gang.
+It's lovely to be able to piece together the attack and find the relevant artifacts about it.

 ###### An unexpected highlight amongst my works
 - :star2: An appreciated repository of mine: the [write-ups for Gralhix OSINT Exercises by Sofia Santos](https://github.com/Ragmthy/gralhix_osint_exercises).